-NOTE: Please double wrap mail packages to protect personally identifiable information (PII).
+NOTE: All mail packages must be double wrapped to protect personally identifiable information (PII).
 Segment envelopes may only be used as double wrapping if no PII was written on the outside.

 Important: Do not mail questionnaires in photo mailing boxes.